 A capital offense is a serious crime for which the death penalty is a possible verdict.
 Representation by a qualified criminal defense attorney is essential in a case involving these accusations.
-The qualified and highly experienced criminal defense attorneys at Bowman, Smith & Kallen handle capital cases and are prepared to aggressively protect and maximize your legal interests.
+The qualified and highly experienced criminal team at Bowman, Smith & Kallen handle capital cases and are prepared to aggressively protect and maximize your legal interests.
 Call today and schedule your free consultation.

 The death penalty is reserved for only the most severe criminal charges.

 In Arizona, the death penalty may only be imposed for the following capital offenses:

 If the prosecution wants to ask for the death penalty in a case, they must file a notice of intent within 30 days of the defendant's arraignment (when official charges are brought).

 Phases of Capital Offense Cases